 Secondly, and the most important of it, they can become a bridge between the locals and the guests.

-He helped us with the permits, game drives, choosing hotels, arranging nature walks with local guides etc. he even helped me get an easy hike to the gorillas.
+He helped us with the permits, game drives, choosing hotels, arranging nature walks with local guides etc. He even helped me get an easy hike route to go see the gorillas.

 I highly recommend Hassan.

-I saw a bunch of them at the hotel (heavily priced), at the entry of Bwindi forest (could not stop due to rain) and at Entebb Market.
-Entebbe market, much like the Masai Market of Serengeti gives you space to barghain.
+I saw a bunch of them at the hotel (heavily priced), at the entry of Bwindi forest (could not stop due to rain) and at Entebbe Market.
+Entebbe market, much like the Masai Market of Serengeti gives you space to bargain.
 We brought down the price to USD 60 and bought a silver back.

 The real struggle started as we started to cross borders.
 Neither as ahnd luggae nor as a check in luggae the gorilla found it easy to pass security scan.
 Once I brought it back to NYC, I found it battered and bruised, but standing, as if it is carrying the legacy of its forefathers of Virunga!